anirudh-bukka/anirudh-bukka/README.md

      OPEN SOURCE

 - 🌱 I’m currently pursuing Bachelor's of Technology in Information Technology, and personally focussing on programming, Data Science and Open Source.
-- 🍻 I’m looking to collaborate on Open source projects in web development and data analytics related projects.
+- 🍻 I’m looking to collaborate on Open source projects in web development and data science related projects.
 - ✉️ You can contact me by emailing me at anirudh.bukka@gmail.com

 <!---